Arnim Zola: Arnim Zola 4.2.3

 A flawed copy of Arnim Zola's consciousness later joins the Shadow Council and battles the Secret Avengers, who are investigating the group's operations.

 Powers and abilities

 Arnim Zola has no natural superpowers, but is a scientific genius and biochemist specializing in genetics and cloning.
 His android body gives him the ability to control the minds of others, generate mental blasts, and transfer his consciousness into another body if destroyed.

 Other versions

 Secret Wars

-An alternate universe variant of Arnim Zola from Earth-85826 appears in the Secret Wars tie-in series Hail Hydra.
+An alternate universe version of Arnim Zola from Earth-85826 appears in the Secret Wars tie-in series Hail Hydra.
 This version is the leader of Hydra.

 Spider-Gwen

-An alternate universe variant of Arnim Zola from Earth-65 appears in Spider-Gwen.
+An alternate universe version of Arnim Zola from Earth-65 appears in Spider-Gwen.

 Ultimate Marvel

-An alternate universe variant of Arnim Zola from Earth-1610 appears in Ultimates Annual #2.
+An alternate universe version of Arnim Zola from Earth-1610 appears in Ultimates Annual #2.
 This version is an artificial intelligence based on the real Zola created by the O.S.S.
 Additionally, a character based on Zola named Arnim Zola III appears in Ultimate Mystery as a member of Roxxon's brain trust.